 - Chestnut Walk - 1 mile - 30 mins

 Of course, times depend on how fast or tired little legs are.

-In addition to the walks and Nature Trail, there are a number of orienteering courses (£1 per route).
+In addition to the walks and Nature Trail, there are several orienteering courses (£1 per route when we visited).

 Brockhampton Family Trail